calaway/notebook/pluralsight_home_server_course_notes.md

 ## Adding External Storage

+__Note:__ I found it useful to _not_ skip this section, even though Raspbian mounted the drive autimatically, so you can specify the mount options in the `fstab` file.

 ### Partitioning the Drive

 If necessary to power the external hard drive, the USB power output can be increased by editing the boot config with